-Another important component of maintaining open freshwater corridor networks is maintaining hubs.
+Our analysis of freshwater network structure and network hubs indicates not only which networks are highly impacted, but also those most likely to benefit from restoration, particularly by focusing on hubs.
 Our finding that most hub lakes were reservoirs (72.3%) is not surprising, as reservoirs tend to fall on large rivers and are therefore likely central in freshwater networks.
-This suggests that connectivity within many networks may be considerably compromised due to the location of dams on or near hub lakes.
-Likewise, the 27 hub lakes currently within undammed networks may be of high conservation value for maintaining connectivity (Figure S1).
-Conversely, dams can facilitate biological invasions within networks by altering habitat (Johnson et al. 2008), which is an important consideration when reservoirs are central nodes in many networks.
+This suggests that connectivity within many networks may be considerably compromised due to the location of dams on or near hub lakes, likely due to a combination of altered hydrology and water chemistry, elevated water temperatures, and/or invasive species (Johnson et al. 2008).
+Therefore, regular monitoring at and near these centralized hubs can assist in early detection of invasive species and mitigation of further degradation of freshwater networks.
 Although outright removal of large reservoir dams is often societally challenging or unfeasible, connectivity mitigation measures (e.g., fish ladders, lifts) or dam modifications to enhance natural flow regimes at or near hubs could help restore some functionality in freshwater corridor networks (Renöfält et al. 2009, Muir & Williams 2012, McKay et al. 2013).
+Similarly, our identification of network hub lakes indicates where additional impoundments would most likely further reduce connectivity, especially for natural lakes whose natural hydrology is more intact compared to reservoirs.
+Conversely, the 27 hub lakes currently within undammed networks may be of particularly high conservation value for maintaining connectivity (Appendix S1: Figure S1).